canecomext/cog/WARP.md

 #### Field Exposure Control

-Fields can control their visibility using the `exposed` property with three possible values:
+Fields can control their visibility using the `expose` property with three possible values:

 | Value | POST Response | GET/PUT/DELETE Response | Filterable |
 |-------|---------------|-------------------------|------------|